vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 #### SOLUTION

-To transform GIS to radar coordinates we created two functions in C.
+To transform GIS to the radar coordinates we created two functions in C.

+Using the required parameters (Initial: Wallops Islands, lat: 37N, long: 75W)

-Using required parameters we can calculate coordinates transformation from GIS to radar and radar to GIS
+Final: Puerto Rico, lat: long: 18N, 66W)) we can calculate coordinates transformation from GIS to radar and radar to GIS

 ```
 [userdir]$ make coord_trans